JasonShen30/Quality-of-Transmission-Prediction/README.md

 # Artificial-Neural-Networks
-This project aims at using artificial neural networks (ANNs) to do quality of transmission (QoT) prediction in optical networks.
+This project aims at using Machine learning algorithms such as ANNs to do quality of transmission (QoT) prediction in optical networks.